SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Framework

 We use \FrameWorkName\ to collect runtime side channels of the target program at granularity levels ranging from 4\,kB to 16\,B. These include both generalizable platform-independent ones (controlled-channel and cache), and platform-dependent ones (ciphertext and PMCs). \Cref{fig:trace} in Appendix~\ref{appendix:framework_and_ml} shows an example trace with collected side channels.

-\para{Platform-independent: Controlled-channel.} We monitor access patterns of the victim at page granularity with controlled-channel techniques, distinguishing between code fetches and data accesses. \FrameWorkName\ follows a principle of mapping only one \textit{interesting} code page at a time, unmapping the current code page whenever the guest jumps to a new one.
+\para{Platform-independent: Controlled-channel.} We monitor access patterns of the victim at page granularity with controlled-channel techniques, distinguishing between code fetches and data accesses. \FrameWorkName\ follows a principle of mapping only one \textit{interesting} code page at a time, unmapping the current code page whenever the guest jumps to a new one\footnote{Corner cases, such as a single instruction spanning a page boundary, can be handled by detecting a threshold of two repeated page faults without execution progress, using PMCs.}.
 For data accesses, \FrameWorkName\ manages a queue for mapping data pages.
 The queue size is adjusted dynamically to avoid deadlocks when a single instruction accesses more pages than the queue size.
 This ensures precise control over memory access patterns, without losing track of any accessed pages.

 \para{Platform-independent: Cache attacks.} While controlled-channel techniques have a 4\,kB page granularity, access patterns with a 64\,B granularity are possible via cache attacks.
-When handling an NPF, the hypervisor iterates the nested page table and maps the faulted page before switching control back to the VM.
+When handling an NPF, the hypervisor iterates the nested page table and maps the faulted page before returning control to the VM.
 As an attacker cannot predict which 64\,B blocks of a page the victim accesses, we mount a Multi-Prime+Probe on all 64 cache sets before the context switch.
-At the next NPF, the hypervisor probes all cache sets to determine the accessed 64\,B blocks.
+At the next NPF, the hypervisor probes all cache sets to identify the accessed 64\,B blocks.

 Developing a precise Multi-Prime+Probe attack poses significant challenges.
 On newer AMD CPUs, such as EPYC, the shared L3 last-level cache is non-inclusive.
-Therefore, performing L3 Prime+Probe on each cache set requires accessing at least 24 addresses, accounting for both L2 and L3 cache set entries.
+Therefore, performing L3 Prime+Probe on each cache set requires accessing at least 24 addresses, accounting for both L2 and L3 cache set entries~\cite{Zhang2025Allocator}.
 Although the untrusted hypervisor shares an internal L2 cache with the target VM, the timing difference between L2 hits and misses is only about 40 cycles.
 This small difference introduces significant noise when attempting to probe across 64 different cache sets, as we will see below.

 \underline{\textbf{Key Insight 2: Noise reduction via MSRs.}} We introduce a novel approach to improve L2 Prime+Probe by exploiting model-specific-registers (MSRs) to reserve L3 cache usage.
 The MSRs \texttt{0xC001\_1095} and \texttt{0xC001\_1096} define a memory range for which the number of L3 ways can be configured via the MSR \texttt{0xC001\_109A}.
 We allocate our buffer for eviction set at a high memory address beyond 30\,GB, and use the MSRs to reserve all L3 ways for memory addresses below 30\,GB.
 Consequently, the addresses from our eviction set cannot be cached in the last-level cache, as there is no available way.
 Hence, if an address in the eviction set is evicted from the L2 cache, it is directly evicted to the main memory, increasing the measured timing difference for Multi-Prime+Probe to more than 700 cycles.
 This approach improves the speed of the prime stage from 24 distinct addresses accessed to only 8 (the capacity of an L2 cache set), without introducing noticeable performance overhead, as the memory space above 30\,GB is rarely used.